Endebert/squadmc/README.md

-# SquadMC - The Map-based Mortar Calculator For Squad
+# SquadMC - The map-based mortar calculator for Squad

 SquadMC is a map-based mortar elevation and bearing calculator for the game [*Squad*](http://joinsquad.com/).